 In slip and fall cases involving ice and snow, a key factor is whether the accumulation results from a condition such as poor drainage that the owner had an opportunity to correct.
 In these situations, dangerous conditions may recur and can be documented.

-Boulder personal injury lawyers Jim and Luke Cederberg have successfully handled dozens of slip and fall injury, homeowner negligence and premises liability cases, using evidence such as store surveillance videos, construction plans, expert architectural analysis, company accident reports and building codes.
-Contact them or call (877) 411-0449 for a free consultation to learn more about your case.
+Boulder Premises Liability Lawyer Luke Cederberg has successfully handled dozens of slip and fall injury, homeowner negligence and premises liability cases, using evidence such as store surveillance videos, construction plans, expert architectural analysis, company accident reports and building codes.
+Contact Cederberg Law or call 303-499-0449 for a free consultation to learn more about your case.